lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.1
+## Changed in v2023.2

-* Quest ID for Liskanoth
+* New rares for 10.0.5
-* Fix an error that was occuring in zones with time-gated events on days with no calendar events active
+* Fix Emerald Garden Explorer's Notes / Ruby Gem Cluster Map mixup in some treasure tooltips